Rinonkaru/Kernium/README.md

 - Using the command with no operation argument will simply warp the user to the public warp location: e.g. `/pubwarp <designation>`.
 - Using the command with the `add` operation will allow you to create a new public warp location: e.g. `/pubwarp add <designation>`.
 - Using the command with the `remove` operation will allow you to renice a public warp location: e.g. `/pubwarp remove <designation>`.
+- A hard limit of 3 personal warps has been imposed, though this can be changed in the code.